gethyperai/hypercode/README.md

 # Hypercode

 `Hypercode` is a npm package for Node.js that allows you to consume the [Hyper APIs](https://docs.gethyper.ai) easily in your JavaScript or TypeScript projects with complete **type-safety**. `Hypercode` handles the complexity of context management and response formatting, allowing you to focus on creating dynamic and intelligent features that enhance the user experience.
-It is a friendly npm package that makes it easy to get live, structured LLM responses with custom contexts in useful formats like integers, booleans, strings, dates, and lots more.
+It is a friendly npm package that makes it easy to get live, structured LLM responses with custom contexts in useful formats like integers, booleans, strings, and more.

-Create a free account today on [Hyper](https://app.gethyper.ai) to start building your own custom contexts, integrating them into your applications, generating API keys, and using them in your projects with `Hypercode`!
+Create a free account today on [Hyper](https://app.gethyper.ai) to start building your own custom contexts, integrating them into your applications, generating API keys, and using them in your projects with `Hypercode`.

 Find the npm package [here](https://www.npmjs.com/package/hypercode)